snowdrop/snowdrop-cloud-devex/README-manual.md

   docker push $(minishift openshift registry)/k8s-supervisord/spring-boot-http:1.0
   ```

-- Deploy the application on `OpenShift`
+- Deploy the application on `OpenShift` using the list of the resources" deploymentconfig, service, route, imageStreams
   ```bash
   oc delete all --all
   oc create -f openshift/spring-boot-supervisord.yaml